gfitzy123/coding_challenge/README.md

 You may need to install the latest version of Node.js and a utility tool to hit endpoints (such as Postman).

+You will also need existing Google Places API keys in order to successfully utilize the endpoint.
+You have to replace them in the customer_config.json file.

+You can acquire them here: https://developers.google.com/places/web-service/get-api-key

 ### Installing